AnthonyVerardi/Arabic-Learner-Corpus-Considerations/project_plan.md

 It will also be important to consider the varying sample sizes for each group, as the number of L1 Arabic learners far outnumbers any other L1 group.
 The end goal, in essence, is to try and get a sense of just how useful this corpus really is as a resource for research in SLA.
-As a rough "hypothesis," I am broadly skeptical of the usefulness of this corpus to broader applications beyond being a solid resource for people interested in acquisition of a prestige form of a language (Standard Arabic) by both L1 members of that language's colloquiual variety and non-L1 learners from other language backgrounds.
+As a rough "hypothesis," I am skeptical of the usefulness of this corpus to broader applications beyond being a solid resource for people interested in acquisition of a prestige form of a language (Standard Arabic) by both L1 members of that language's colloquiual variety and non-L1 learners from other language backgrounds.

-I would also be interested in training a Naive Bayes or Hidden Markov Model classifier on data from the L1 Arabic vs. Non-L1 Arabic group to see if it is capable of distinguishing between the two.
+I would also be interested in training a classifier on data from the L1 Arabic vs. Non-L1 Arabic group to see if it is capable of distinguishing between the two.
 While research in SLA holds that it is not a best practice to compare learners to native speakers as a way of assessing proficiency or growth (but rather to compare them to other L2 learners), this